 The rest of the paper is organized as follows.
 Sect.
-II mentions Alternating Bit Protocol (ABP) that is used as a running example in this paper and how to formalize ABP as a state machine and describe the state machine in Maude [2], a rewriting logic-based specification/programming language.
+2 mentions Alternating Bit Protocol (ABP) that is used as a running example in this paper and how to formalize ABP as a state machine and describe the state machine in Maude [2], a rewriting logic-based specification/programming language.
 Sect.
-III describes the motivating example for the research.
+3 describes the motivating example for the research.
 Sect.
-IV describes the design of the tool.
+4 describes the requirements to be satisfied by the state machine graphical animation tool.
 Sect.
-V describes the implementation of the tool.
+5 describes the design of the tool.
+Sect.
+6 describes the implementation of the tool.
 Graphical animations of a state machine should be long enough so that human beings can recognize patterns in them.
-Thus, Sect.
-VI describes a way to generate long computations.
 Sect.
-VII reports on an experiment done with the tool.
+7 describes a way to generate long computations.
 Sect.
-VIII mentions some existing related work and Sect.
-IX concludes the paper.
+8 reports on an experiment done with the tool.
+Sect.
+9 mentions some existing related work and Sect.
+10 concludes the paper.